Shrijul-Venkatesh/image-classifier-using-pytorch/README.md

 # Digit Recognition and Image Classifier

-A Python-based deep learning project for recognising digits in an image.
+A deep learning project for recognising digits in an image, written in python

 ## Table of Contents